-Stearns Electric’s Distributed Generation Policy, sample contract and Interconnection Process, Requirements, Application and Charges are listed below to assist you.
-Your safety and the safety of our employees is of the utmost importance, therefore all interconnection applications are contingent on the equipment and interconnection obtaining certification from a State of Minnesota licensed state electrical inspector.
+Stearns Electric’s Distributed Generation Policy, sample contract and interconnection process, requirements, application and charges are listed below to assist you.
+Your safety and the safety of our employees is of the utmost importance.
+Therefore, all interconnection applications are contingent on the equipment and interconnection obtaining certification from a State of Minnesota licensed state electrical inspector.
 Advanced planning is required and it is highly recommended that you contact us at the beginning of your planning process to assist with your project.

 - Cooperative Rules Implementing Minnesota Statutes 216B.164

-- DER Interconnection Contract less than 40kW
+- DER Uniform Contract (Sample)

 For more information, please contact Stearns Electric.